The GDPR Effect

 To comply with GDPR, organisations will need to put processes in place to record data collection consent as well as to discover, audit, organize, govern, secure and delete data.
 For many business applications and analytics processes, deleting data is an unusual event that may never have been considered in the past.
 Getting GDPR-ready requires a holistic approach with cross-functional expertise, changes to enterprise-wide processes, and probably the acquisition of some new tools.
 To start preparing for GDPR, we recommend that all organisations read and understand the GDPR regulation (or at least an accredited summary version).

-This is where Glantus can help, we have a GDPR compliance preparation toolkit available here.
-This toolkit will help you to shape and accelerate your GDPR compliance so that you can rest easy come May 25th.
+This is where Glantus can help – our Personal Information Tracker can help you shape and accelerate your GDPR compliance so you can rest easy come May 25th.